zojer-studio/substrate/content/Good questions.md

 - do you have any memories of fire? what age, with who, where?
 - in what instances do you like to be perceived?
 - what's your favorite book?
+- what question do you want to be asked?

 ### perception-check
 - can you visualize a red apple?